BryanHogan/bryanhogan-blog-content/blog/obsidian-vault.md

 ![Obsidian vault folders](../blog-assets/images/Obsidian-Vault-Folders.png)

+I prefer this approach of 1) permanent knowledge 2) project specific notes 3) collections on something 4) monthly reflections and more over PARA or other structures. (*In the following the folder I drop the numbering when mentioning the folder, `/Zettelkasten` and `01 - Zettelkasten` is the same*.)

 ## Smart notes: Bottom-up note-taking

 My Zettelkasten and Projects folder are the two most important folders of my Vault.